jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 And there is a big difference between those two things, because if you put something on a conveyor belt and then go back to it, what do you expect?
 Nothing.
-A conveyor best is moving.
+A conveyor belt is moving, man.
 That is it.
 That flowed.
 So you cannot write the logic you can write with variables, going back and re-examining a place to update it in place and try to read it again.
 It flows.
 And so flow is a much more robust way to